-Can you believe that the unbleached coral reefs harbour more than 180 species of coral and more than 400 species of fish?
+The reefs are in very good condition and remain unbleached – home to more than 180 species of coral and 400 species of fish.
 That is more than half the species in Mozambique!
 And it is thought that fish nurseries in the mangrove forests and the rich sea grass covering the sea bed off Vamizi Island are some of the most important breeding grounds for the rest of the Mozambique ocean!

 Complex food chains